 It will examine the origin and nature of human language before introducing students to the core components of linguistics namely phonetics, phonology, morphology, semantics, syntax and applied linguistics.
 The course will prepare students for the various courses to be offered in linguistics.

 EN 112: INTRODUCTION TO THE GRAMMAR OF ENGLISH

-This is a fundamental course which gives the student an overview of English grammar based on linguistic principles, grammatical categories and grammatical analysis.
+This is a fundamental course which gives the student an overview of categories and grammatical analysis.
 It will form a good foundation for later studies in English syntax and morphology.